jonathan-laurent/delphyne/docs/index.md

 To test the Delphyne extension, we recommend reading the corresponding [manual chapter](./manual/extension.md), opening the `examples/find_invariants/abduct_and_branch.demo.yaml` demonstration file, and then executing the `Delphyne: Evaluate All Demonstrations in File` command (accessible from the palette via `Ctrl+Shift+P`).
 Diagnostics should appear to indicate that all tests passed.

 ## Learning More

+- The key concepts underlying Delphyne are presented in the [Manual](./manual/overview.md).
+- A complete [API Reference](./reference/strategies/trees.md) is also available, along with a series of [How-To Guides](./how-to-guides.md).
+- The `examples` directory provides a gallery of Delphyne programs (see  `README` files).
+- For a more technical presentation, see the original paper that introduces Delphyne: [_Oracular Programming: A Modular Foundation for Building LLM-Enabled Software_](https://arxiv.org/abs/2502.05310).

 ## Citing this Work